-The market for our products and services is characterized by changing technology and frequent product introduction.
-As a result, our success is dependent upon our ability to develop or acquire new products and services on a cost-effective basis and to introduce them into the marketplace in a timely manner.
-Many of our acquisitions have allowed us to obtain the benefits of the acquired company's research and development projects without the significant costs that would have been incurred if we had attempted to develop the products and services ourselves.
+The market for our services and products is characterized by changing technology and frequent product introduction.
+As a result, our success is dependent upon our ability to develop or acquire new services and products on a cost-effective basis and to introduce them into the marketplace in a timely manner.
+Many of our acquisitions have allowed us to obtain the benefits of the acquired company's research and development projects without the significant costs that would have been incurred if we had attempted to develop the services and products ourselves.
 We incur costs as part of internal research and development and these costs are charged to expense as incurred.
-We intend to continue committing financial resources and effort to the development and acquisition of new products and services.
+We intend to continue committing financial resources and effort to the development and acquisition of new services and products.
 Over the years, we have made a number of technological advances, including the development of key technologies utilized in our operations.
 Substantially all of the new technologies have resulted from requests and guidance from our clients, particularly major oil companies.